 INPUT & FEEDBACK | JOIN OUR TEAM | HELP US BUY THE PROPERTY

 Our team will raise sheep mainly for milk, wool, to utilize their manure as fertilizer, and engage them in rangeland management.
 Their milk has health benefits and can be used to make butter, cheese, and yoghurt.
 They will consume/recycle green food waste and produce manure for use as a fertilizer, and they have a natural ability to improve rangeland by aerating and introducing soil surface variability that can positively affect vegetation growth.
-Their grazing can also help replace the need for tilling.
+Their grazing can also help replace the need for tilling and their hooves are some of the best for helping naturally seal a pond.
 We may eat some sheep, but we are not intending to raise them for this purpose.
 We approach this process with respect, gratitude, and love for these creatures and will be further expanding this page with our open source collaborative efforts and experience once on the property.

 Like any form of animal husbandry, raising sheep requires understanding the creature you are responsible for and appropriately providing for its needs.
 We discuss these details here with the following sections: